Clergy

 Associate Rector

-The Rev. Dr. Marta Illueca graduated from the University of Panamá’s School of Medicine and specialized in Pediatric Gastroenterology at Weill-Cornell Medical College in New York, where she joined their faculty until 2003.
+The Rev. Dr. Marta Illueca is a native New Yorker with a bi-vocational spin to her ministries within the Episcopal Diocese of Delaware.
+A high school graduate from Marymount School of New York, Marta obtained a medical degree with honors from the University of Panamá’s School of Medicine and specialized in Pediatric Gastroenterology at Weill-Cornell Medical College in New York, where she joined their faculty until 2003.
 She then worked for the pharmaceutical industry in Delaware until 2014.
 Marta is a graduate from Berkeley Divinity School, the Episcopal Seminary at Yale University and was ordained to the priesthood in 2019.
 By supplementing her theological training with a degree in Pain Medicine from Tufts Medical School, she is developing innovative programs for physicians and clergy on the spiritual dimensions of healing.
-She is the co-creator of a scientifically validated Pain-Related PRAYER Scale (PPRAYERS) in collaboration with experts from major academic centers and the lead for the diocesan Pain and Prayer Project.
-Her work will soon be expanding into the Hispanic/Latino space in the U.S. and Latin America.
-Rev.Marta is very fond of her Latin American heritage and is looking forward to her ministry at Trinity Episcopal Church.
-Marta began her ministry at Trinity Parish in February 2023.
+Marta is the Clergy Medical Liaison for the Episcopal Church in Delaware and the leader of the diocesan Pain and Prayer Project.
+She is the co-creator of a scientifically validated Pain-Related PRAYER Scale (PPRAYERS) in collaboration with major academic centers and the lead for the diocesan Pain and Prayer Project.
+An active, bilingual medical educator, her work is expanding into the Hispanic/Latino space in the U.S. and Latin America.
+Rev. Marta’s ministry focus at Trinity Episcopal Church is serving the Hispanic/Latino community, a vibrant yet peaceful and apolitical international congregation.
+Marta began her ministry at Trinity Parish in February 2023 and shares her time between pastoral work at Trinity and academic research on spirituality and health.